wbnns/awesome-base/README.md

 ## Contributions

-If you have something that you would like to add, please open a pull request.
-Please try to match or improve upon the format of the existing entries.
+If you have something you'd like to add, please open a pull request and ensure it matches the format + ordering (alphanumerical) of the existing entries.
 Links that are inactive, outdated, or no longer relevant may be removed at any time.

 ## License